-Prerequisites for the course: Objectives: Content: Any student pursuing her/his post Graduate programme at Goa University is eligible to take this course.
-This course aims at orienting students to the sub discipline of Social Gerontology.
-It seeks to 1207atheteriza the students of the problems of the elderly and the need for geriatric care.
+Prerequisites for the Any student pursuing her/his post Graduate course: programme at Goa University is eligible to take this course.
+Objectives: This course aims at orienting students to the sub discipline of Social Gerontology.
+It seeks to familiarise the students of the problems of the elderly and the need for geriatric care.
 It focuses on the various strategies, programmes, and measures adopted in the modern society to address the concerns of ageing.
-(CMLXXXIX) Social Gerontology: Nature and Scope, Conceptual clarification- ageing, 10 hours old age, senior citizenship, Ageing in traditional and modern societies, Changing role and status of the elderly 2.
+Content: 1.
+Social Gerontology: Nature and Scope, Conceptual clarification- ageing, old age, senior citizenship, Ageing in traditional and modern societies, Changing role and status of the elderly 10 hours 2.
 Theories of Ageing: Biological Theories, Social Theories, Psychological theories 12 hours 3.
-Aspects of Ageing: Changing family and its effect on Ageing, Life transitions and issues of 10 hours the aged, Female ageing and widowhood, Migration and its implications on ageing population 4.
+Aspects of Ageing: Changing family and its effect on Ageing, Life transitions and issues of the aged, Female ageing and widowhood, Migration and its implications on ageing population 10 hours 4.
 Problems of Ageing: Psychological Problems, Socio-economic problems, Physiological problems, Elderly abuse 16 hours Pedagogy: Lectures, Discussions, Institutional visits and Presentations References/Readings: Atechley.
 1972.
 Social Process in Later life.
 Belmont California, Wadsworth.
 Biswas, S. K. 1987.
 (Ed.)
 Ageing in Contemporary India.
-Calcutta: Indian Anthropological Society Bond, John, Coleman, Peter and Sheila Peace.
+Calcutta: Indian Anthropological Society 3.
+Bond, John, Coleman, Peter and Sheila Peace.
 1993.
-An Introduction to Social Gerontology.
+An Introduction to Social Gerontology .
 New Delhi: Sage Publications.
-Bond, Lynne (Ed).
+4. Bond, Lynne (Ed).
 1994.
 Ageing in Society: An Introduction to Social Gerontology.
 New Delhi: Sage Publications.
-Borgalta.
+5. Borgalta.
 E. F. 1980.
+Ageing and Society .

-Ageing and Society.
-New Delhi: Sage Publications.
+- New Delhi: Sage Publications. - 6.
 Calasanti, Toni, M. and Slevin, Kathleen F. 2001.
 Gender, Social Inequalities, and Ageing.
-CA: Alta Mira Press.
+CA: Alta Mira Press. - 7.
 Chahana, H.B., and Talwar, P.P.
 1987.
 'Ageing in India: Its socio-economic and Health Implications.'
-Asian Pacific Population Journal, 2 (3), pp 24.
+Asian Pacific Population Journal, 2 (3), pp 24. - 8.
 Chen, Martha.
 1998.
 Widows in India.
-New Delhi: Sage Publications.
+New Delhi: Sage Publications. - 9.
 Cox.
 1984.
 Later Life: The Realties of Ageing.
 New Jersey: Prentice Hall.
-Inc. Dandekar, K. 1986.
+Inc. - 10.
+Dandekar, K. 1986.
 The Elderly in India.
-New Delhi: Sage Publications.
+New Delhi: Sage Publications. - 11.
 Dhillon, P. K. 1992.
 Psycho-Social Aspects of Ageing in India.
-New Delhi: Concept.
+New Delhi: Concept. - 12.
 Harry R. Moody.
 2009.
 Ageing: Concepts and Controversies (6th Ed.).
-C.A.: Pine Forge Press.
+C.A.: Pine Forge Press. - 13.
 Kumar S. Vijaya.
 1991.
 Family Life and Socio-Economic Problems of the Aged.
-New Delhi: Ashish Publishing House.
+New Delhi: Ashish Publishing House. - 14.
 Kumar, V. 1997.
-'Ageing in India - an overview', Indian Journal of Medical Research, 106, pp 257-264.
+'Ageing in India an overview', Indian Journal of Medical Research, 106, pp 257-264. - 15.
 Lassey, William R. and Marie L. Lassey.
 2001.
 Quality of Life for Older People: An International Perspective.
-Upper Saddle River, NJ: Prentice Hall, Inc. Leslie, Morgan and Suzanne, Kunkel.
+Upper Saddle River, NJ: Prentice Hall, Inc. - 16.
+Leslie, Morgan and Suzanne, Kunkel.
 2007.
 Ageing, Society and the Life Course (3rd edition.).
-New York: Springer Publishing.
+New York: Springer Publishing. - 17.
 Mishra.
 S. 1987.
 Social Adjustment in Old Ages.
 New Delhi: B.R.
-Publishers.
+Publishers. - 18.
 Quadagno, Jill.
 2011.
 Ageing and the Life Course (5th Edition.).
-Boston: McGraw-Hill.
+Boston: McGraw-Hill - 19.
 Sati, P. N. 1987.
 Needs and the Problems of the Aged.
-Udaipur: Himanshu Publishers.
+Udaipur: Himanshu Publishers. - 20.
 Sharma, M. L. and Dak, D. M. 1987.
 Ageing in India.
 New Delhi: Ajantha Publications.

-Learning outcomes: After being introduced to the diverse social worlds of the elderly students can develop Social Gerontological sensitivity towards the older people.
+After being introduced to the diverse social worlds of the elderly students can develop Social Gerontological sensitivity towards the older people.

-Course Code: SOO10 Title of the Course: Environmental
+Course Code: SOO 210 Title of the Course: Environmental